microsoft/microsoft-ui-xaml-specs/active/ProgressBarWrapping/ProgressBarWrapping.md

 ![image](./IndeterminatePB.gif)

-The current single rectangle is controlled by two read-only properties, :
+The current single rectangle is controlled by two read-only properties:
 `ContainerAnimationStartPosition` and
 `ContainerAnimationEndPosition`.